fanpu/website/_posts/2023-06-07-advanced-operating-systems-course-review.markdown

 However, one thing that made me sad was that attendance in class started to fall after the halfway point of the semester.
-This included quite a few of the students who used to give very insightful and interesting responses, and so the diversity of perspectives of the discussions as a whole suffered.
+This included quite a few of the students who used to give very insightful and interesting responses and so the diversity of perspectives of the discussions as a whole suffered.

-While attendance is not graded or required, actively participating in the discussions and being engaged in lecture is one of the most valuable takeaways from this class, and positively impacts not just you but also your classmates, and so I would strongly encourage anyone interested in the class to attend all the lectures that you can.
+While attendance is not strictly enforced, actively participating in the discussions and being engaged in lectures is one of the most valuable takeaways from this class, and positively impacts not just you but also your classmates, and so I would strongly encourage anyone interested in the class to attend all the lectures that you can.

+## Tribal Knowledge
 Another aspect of the class that I really appreciated was how Phil taught us a lot of the spirit and tribal knowledge of doing CS research.
 These were often presented as off-hand remarks while presenting the context or background of a